 Bear Mountain State Park (Rockland Co)

-*Seven Lakes Drive is still open.
+Seven Lakes Drive is open

 The Trailside Museum & Zoo is free (suggested donation of $1 per person).
 There is plenty of space to hike, bike ride and picnic when visiting this wonderful state park.